vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 Our first step is to download the [ODBC driver for Windows (64 Bit)](https://docs.snowflake.com/en/developer-guide/odbc/odbc-download).
 Once it's downloaded, we install the driver on **two machines**:
-* The machine with Peakboard Designer, where we'll build the Peakboard app.
+* The machine with Peakboard Designer.
+This is the machine where we'll build the Peakboard app on.
-* The machine where the Peakboard app will be deployed on (either a Peakboard Box or Peakboard BYOD instance).
+* The machine where the Peakboard app will run on.
+This is either a Peakboard Box or Peakboard BYOD instance.

 It's
 very important to understand that the driver must be installed on the local